hazelcast/hazelcast/hazelcast-documentation/src/JCache-Eviction.md

 <eviction size="10000" max-size-policy="ENTRY-COUNT" eviction-policy="LFU" />
 ```

-The default eviction policy is LRU, therefore Hazelcast JCache does not offer the possibility to perform no eviction.
+The default eviction policy is LRU.
+Therefore, Hazelcast JCache does not offer the possibility to perform no eviction.

 #### Eviction Strategy

-Eviction strategies implement the logic to select one or more eviction candidates from the underlying storage implementation and
+Eviction strategies implement the logic of selecting one or more eviction candidates from the underlying storage implementation and
-pass them to the eviction policies.
-Hazelcast JCache provides a amortized O(1) cost implementation for this strategy to select a
+passing them to the eviction policies.
+Hazelcast JCache provides an amortized O(1) cost implementation for this strategy to select a
 fixed number of samples from the current partition that it is executed against.

 The default implementation is `com.hazelcast.cache.impl.eviction.impl.strategy.sampling.SamplingBasedEvictionStrategy` which, as